clux/modul8/Readme.md

  - Or, want a versioning system for your templates so that the newest can be stored in LocalStorage?
 Send the versions down.
  - Want mongoose logic on the client?
 Let modul8 pull the data down through such plugins.

+The data domain can also be safely extended live on the client using the extender function available in `require('M8::data')`.

+Code loaded in via third party asynchronous script loaders can be attached to the `external` domain live via the extender function available in `require('M8::external')`.

+These functions can be used, and any code on these domains can be referenced without messing up the code analysis at compile time.
+They can, however, show up in the dependency tree if desirable.

 ## Learn more
 The [docs](http://clux.github.com/modul8) should contain everything you could ever want to know about modul8 and probably more.